CloudBotIRC/CloudBot/docs/user/main_user.md

 #### Using HTTP

-IF you only have command-line access, you can use the following to get CloudBot onto your server.
+If you only have command-line access, you can use the following to get CloudBot onto your server.

   **On Linux**: `wget https://github.com/CloudBotIRC/CloudBot/archive/master.zip`